the-teachingRSE-project/competencies/summarised_competencies.md

 Notice the overlap with the \ac{HPC} RSE.

 #### Web-development RSE
-Web services have to offer users (which may include the public) a usable and accessible interface and yet be functional, interoperable in the provided data formats, whilst also offering security and data integrity.
+Web services have to offer users (which may include the public) a usable and accessible interface and yet be functional and interoperable, whilst also offering security and data integrity.
 The RSE balancing these contrasting needs communicates the trade-offs made with the involved stakeholders.

 #### Legal-RSE